suhilaahmed/abnAmro-assigngment/k6-performance-testing/README.md

-# K6 Load Test for Gitlab Issues API
+# K6 Performance Test - Gitlab Issues API

-k6 Load testing scripts which implements Smoke, Load, Stress and Soak tests scenarios on Gitlab Issues API https://docs.gitlab.com/ee/api/issues.html.
+k6 performance testing scripts which implements Smoke, Load, Stress and Soak tests scenarios on Gitlab Issues API https://docs.gitlab.com/ee/api/issues.html.
 Additionally it stores the results in Influxdb an could be visualized in Grafana.

 ## Prerequisites